Dr. Teresa TO

-I am responsible for leading and managing the Cataloguing Section to catalogue and classify library materials, including physical and online resources, to support users to search and access the library collections for their teaching, learning, and research activities.
+I am responsible for the management of the bibliographic data services of library collections, including physical materials and online resources, to provide support for retrieving library materials for users' teaching, learning, and research needs.

 Ms. Alice TAI

-As the Head of the Research Support and Scholarly Communication Division, I am responsible for the planning, development and provision of a suite of services to support individual faculty members and the University administrators on their different research needs.
-The Division works closely with systems colleagues and subject librarians.
+As the Head of Research Support and Scholarly Communication, I am responsible for the planning, development and provision of a suite of services to support individual faculty members and the University administrators on their different research needs.
 Our service scope and projects include CityU Scholars portal development and content management, author identity management, research impact measurement, open access and so on.

 As the IT officer of Technical Services and Support section, I am responsible for developing and maintaining the library systems and IT equipment.
-Please feel free to contact me if you have any enquiries about library VR project or 3D scanning.
+You may also contact me if you have any enquiries about library application and facilities in CREATE!.